sachasilvia/New-Word-Clock/README.md

 Install this library for ESPAsyncWebServer: https://github.com/me-no-dev/ESPAsyncWebServer

-I used an Adafruit Feather ESP32-S2 but any ESP32 will work.
+I used an Adafruit ESP32 HUZZAH Breakout but any ESP32 will work.